Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This kayak excels when it comes to overall design.
 The built-in seat is comfortable and durable.
 While it doesn’t adjust as much as other kayak seats, it still provides a good amount of comfort while you’re out in the water.
 The boat also includes molded foot wells at different intervals, which gives you more choices when it comes to your comfort.

 Storage is no problem on the Emotion Spitfire.
 With both cargo-net storage and dry storage, you should be able to store all your gear with ease.
 The only thing missing here is a cup holder.
 If you want to bring a drink with you, plan on holding it or putting it on the floor of the kayak, which isn’t advisable unless you want to watch your drink go overboard.
+If the kids want to have fun, read about the best kayak for kids.

 The Lifetime Rush 90 is great for young and old alike, with enough stability for younger paddlers and plenty of room for adults.
 Its hull is designed to give you more stability out on the water, especially as you get in and out of the boat.
 It also includes extra foam blocks built in for greater flotation.
 This can provide you more comfort and confidence while you’re kayaking.